Can I Mediate if I’m Angry?

 We ended the session talking about how much and how long he should pay Cathy maintenance, instead of whether he would give it to her.

 Sometimes anger can't be so easily resolved.
 Many fights are caused by disappointed expectations.
-No one gets married expecting to divorced.
-Disappointed expectations are painful to swallow, but are to be expected during a divorce.
+No one gets married expecting to divorce.

 If you feel overwhelmed by the feelings of your divorce, don't be afraid to seek help.
-Get some additional support in your life, consider seeing a therapist for a period of time.
+Get additional support in your life, consider seeing a therapist for a period of time.
 The more support you get, the faster you will get through this and come out the other side.
-You WILL find your way through all of these difficult changes.
-Someday you will look back on this and find that there are ways that it made you stronger.
+You WILL find your way through these difficult changes.
+Someday you'll look back and find that it made you stronger and wiser.

 August 26, 2025